 A Veterinarian picked out – shop around, you want your puppy to be well taken care of.

-Pups can not fly if they do not pass a detailed health clearance.
+Any Pups flying Cargo will Only fly with a Veterinarian Signed Health Certificate.
 This gives you comfort in knowing your are receiving a healthy happy puppy.
+(Read Health Guarantee below)

 Please note that travel and change of food can effect your pup.
 It is common for the first few days with all these changes to have diarrhea and or vomiting.
 However it should not last more than 3 days after travel without a change for the good.
 Give pup a few days to settle in and return to playful self.
 Ck out our Helpful Hints for tips once they arrive home